-Rodney Garrison teaches courses in music theory, aural skills, and music history at
+Since 2010, Rodney Garrison has taught courses in music theory, aural skills, and

-adjunct professor at the University at Buffalo, and he taught courses at East Carolina
+at the University at Buffalo.
+He also taught courses at East Carolina University as

-Garrison recently completed a Ph.D. in Historical Musicology and Music Theory at the
+In 2012, Garrison completed a Ph.D. in Historical Musicology and Music Theory at the

-University at Buffalo, SUNY.
-Research from his dissertation, Schenker’s Ausfaltung Unfolded: Notation, Terminology, and Practice, has been presented at regional music theory conferences, and will be presented at
+University at Buffalo.
+Research from his dissertation, Schenker's Ausfaltung Unfolded: Notation, Terminology, and Practice, has been shaped into two papers that have been presented at several regional music

-the Annual Meeting of the Society for Music Theory in November 2012.
-Earlier in 2012,
+theory conferences and the Annual Meeting of the Society for Music Theory.
+The Music

 history and pedagogy of music theory, post-tonal music theory, analysis of music with